Routine early 50s oater

 It was directed by Italian-Argentinian Hugo Fregonese, B-movie expert, who as far as Westerns are concerned directed and/or wrote The Raid with Van Heflin, Saddle Tramp with Joel McCrea (these two were his best), did four South American Westerns, Shatterhand, and a spaghetti (Find a Place to Die).
 John Ford he wasn’t.
 Still, he does a reasonably decent job.

 It was scripted by David Chandler (two B-Westerns and a couple of TV shows) from the Harry Brown story Stand at Spanish Boot and to be fair, the writers do try to keep the pace up and not let it drag.
-There is some love interest rivalry as the two main characters vie for the attentions of Colleen Gray but not enough to hold things up.
-The main weakness, though, is that all the characters are unsympathetic or morons, and sometimes both simultaneously.
+There is some love interest rivalry as the two main characters vie for the attentions of Coleen Gray but not enough to hold things up.
+The main weakness, though, is that all the characters are unsympathetic or morons, and sometimes both on the same day.

 This isn’t helped by the bad acting.
 The star is Stephen McNally.
 McNally specialized in B tough guys and heavies and Westernwise was most notable as the villain Dutch Henry Brown in Winchester ’73.
-He was in a couple of Audie Murphy oaters (The Duel at Silver Creek, Hell Bent for Leather) and a couple of other B-Westerns but he mostly did TV Westerns.
+He was in a couple of Audie Murphy oaters (The Duel at Silver Creek, Hell Bent for Leather) and he did lead in a couple of Universal Westerns early on, The Stand at Apache River, for example, but he mostly did TV Westerns.
 He wasn’t very convincing as a lead.

 McNally: doesn't convince as Western lead